Cotalker/documentation/docs/documentation/models/surveys/model_answer_data.md

 The Answer-Data Data Model (COTAnswerData) is an object that corresponds to the `answers.data` array field found in the [Answers Data Model](/docs/documentation/models/surveys/model_answers) (COTAnswer).
 It contains all the data gathered through a survey form submitted by a _user_.

-Data objects go in pairs.
+Data objects usually go in pairs.
 The first represents the survey question's displayed field label.
 The second, the input data.

 ## JSON Sample {#json-sample}